PINK IS MY DOMAIN!

 AILSA CHANG, HOST: OK.

-SHAPIRO: When I say the word magenta, what's the first thing that pops into your head.
-CHANG: A Crayola crayon.
+SHAPIRO: When I say the word magenta, what's the first thing that pops into your head?

 SHAPIRO: OK.
-Well, the wireless carrier T-Mobile is claiming in a new lawsuit that the color magenta is so inextricably linked to its brand that other companies--
+Well, the wireless carrier T-Mobile is claiming in a new lawsuit that the color magenta is so inextricably linked to its brand that other companies—

 CHANG: What?!